Thomas Weir: Biography

 Whilst as a high-ranking public figure Weir was not believed at first, his own confession together with that of his sister sealed his fate.
 They were initially held at the Tolbooth Prison on the Canongate.
-They were cross-examined by the minister of Ormiston and put on trial on 9 April 1670.
+They were cross-examined by John Sinclair, the minister of Ormiston, and put on trial on 9 April 1670.

 Both were quickly found guilty at their trial and sentenced to death.

 While awaiting execution, they were confined in the former leper colony at Greenside below the Calton Hill.
 Weir was garroted and burned at a stake at the head of Leith Walk (where Greenside Church was later built) then his remains were gibbetted at the Gallowlee (literally, "gallows field") on the road between Edinburgh and Leith (a site later occupied by the Shrubhill tram depot, then bus garage, near Pilrig on Leith Walk).
 His last words, while being urged to pray for forgiveness, were reported as, "Let me alone—I will not—I have lived as a beast, and I must die as a beast".
 Weir's stick of thornwood was consigned to the flames after him, reportedly making "rare turnings" in the fire.
 Shortly before his end Weir had made a further public confession of incest with his sister, who was executed by hanging at the Grassmarket gibbet.
 The remains of the Weirs were buried at the base of the gallows at Shrub Hill, as was the custom of the time.